The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Help from thinkmoney

-You’ll pay £14.50 a month for a thinkmoney Personal Account or £21.25 for a joint account and you won’t ever have to pay any late fees or bounced payments charges.
-To find out more about how the account could help you manage your money, check out our dedicated thinkmoney Personal Account page.
+You’ll pay £14.50 a month for a thinkmoney Managed Current Account or £21.25 for a joint account and you won’t ever have to pay any late fees or bounced payments charges.
+To find out more about how the account could help you manage your money, check out our dedicated thinkmoney Managed Current Account page.